Florida Car Accident Lawyers

 Common Types of Car Accidents

-Rear-end collisions: Perhaps the most common car accident and, fortunately, the least likely to cause serious injuries.
-Other drivers often become distracted on the road by using a cell phone, fiddling with the radio, or otherwise being preoccupied with something other than the safe operation of their vehicle.
+• Rear-end collisions: Perhaps the most common car accident and, fortunately, the least likely to cause serious injuries.
+Other drivers often become distracted on the road by using a cell phone, fiddling with the radio, or otherwise being preoccupied with something different than the safe operation of their vehicle.
 Other times, a negligent driver may follow too closely, causing a collision when you stop at a stop light or slow down for traffic.

-Sideswipe Collisions: As with rear-end collisions, a driver may be distracted when they enter your traffic lane, and the cars brush against one another, causing damage and loss of control of your vehicle.
+• Sideswipe Collisions: As with rear-end collisions, a driver may be distracted when they enter your traffic lane, and the cars brush against one another, causing damage and loss of control of your vehicle.
 This can result in spinouts or forcing you into a ditch or lane divider.
 These types of car accidents are more often on the highways or interstates of Florida and often at very high speeds so that injuries can be severe.

-“T-Bone” Collisions: These often occur at stoplights, where a driver may enter the intersection to “beat” a red light, causing a front-to-side collision where the vehicles are perpendicular to one another (hence the “T” shape of the two cars).
-These collisions can be severe, as most vehicles are less reinforced on the sides, with mere inches of plastic between you and another car striking your door.
+• “T-Bone” Collisions: These often occur at stoplights, where a driver may enter the intersection to “beat” a red light, causing a front-to-side collision where the vehicles are perpendicular to one another (hence the “T” shape of the two cars).
+These collisions can be severe, as most vehicles are less reinforced on the sides, with mere inches of plastic between you and another vehicle striking your door.

-Head-on Collisions: This is the most terrifying and frequently damaging car accident, despite the many technological advances we’ve enjoyed, such as airbags, collapsing front fenders, and seatbelts.
+• Head-on Collisions: This is the most terrifying and frequently damaging car accident, despite the many technological advances we’ve enjoyed, such as airbags, collapsing front fenders, and seatbelts.
 The speeds of each vehicle involved in a head-on collision are effectively doubled, causing massive damage to cars, SUVs, and their drivers and passengers.

 Typical Injuries That Occur After Car Accidents